 This 6,286 sq ft office space with an estimated capacity for 42 people will be available for direct lease on 7/1/23 in its pre-built condition.

 7. 3 Times Square

-The Reuters Building at 3 Times Square is an 860,000-square-foot trophy Class A office tower built in 2000.
-The building is located right in the heart of the buzzing Times Square submarket and is home to Thomson Reuters’ headquarters.
-Amenities include energy-efficient glass, column-free office space, above-standard ceiling heights, and proximity to numerous shopping and dining destinations.
-It also boasts terraces on select floors.
-Floor plates range from 28,000 to 35,000 square feet.
+Situated in the bustling heart of Times Square, the Reuters Building at 3 Times Square is an 860,000-square-foot Class A office tower erected in 2000.
+The headquarters of Thomson Reuters are housed within this remarkable building, featuring energy-efficient glass, column-free office space, and exceptional ceiling heights.
+In addition, certain floors have terraces and are near various shopping and dining options.
+The floor plates range from 28,000 to 35,000 square feet.

 Tenants: Thomson Reuters, Chase Bank, Bain & Company, the Bank of Montreal

 - Partial 1st Floor, Suite 110 (Image Source: VTS)

 This 4,107 sq ft office space is currently available for direct lease in its raw condition.